Our mission is to use our knowledge and vocation to support you and your family to have the best start possible to life

 I have two children, one boy and one girl.
 My son made his entrance into the world on a hot July day following a 2 day induction of labour, an epidural, a syntocinon drip and finally a decision at 7cm that things weren’t going to plan and he was eventually born via an emergency Caesarean section.
 My daughter was born 3 years later, I went into spontaneous labour, my waters broke and she was born vaginally later that night using Entonox and Pethidine (despite me begging for an epidural and telling anyone who would listen I couldn’t do it – I was in transition, and thankfully the Midwife realised this and knew I could, and did, do it).

 For both these experiences I received disjointed care, some of it was amazing and caring but a lot was dismissive, and excluded me from decisions about my own care, I decided women deserved better and I wanted to be there, helping to put women at the centre of their own pregnancy and birth, giving them access to the evidence available so they are able to make informed choices for themselves about their care and be supported through out.

 I have worked in Maternity care for over many years in a variety of roles across a spectrum of different areas of midwifery.
 I have never loved my job more that I do now, building deep and caring relationships with all the women and families who entrust me to join them in their journeys.

 I am confident with supporting birth at home, in a pool, if you want an epidural, are wanting to hypnobirth or if you are planning an Elective caesarean section; as long as you have all the information you need and are happy with your choices I will be there for you.
-I have an excellent record for supporting women who choose to breastfeed to be exclusively breastfeeding on discharge and can also advise and support with a variety of feeding methods and choices.
+As a qualified Lactation Consultant, I have an excellent record for supporting women who choose to breastfeed to be exclusively breastfeeding on discharge and can also advise and support with a variety of feeding methods and choices.